gokberkgunes/hugo-personal-website/own-website/content/posts/jitsi-installation-on-artix-linux.md

 ## Disallow Room Creations

 The rationale is to stop random people to create and use rooms, this server is not free to use.
+When there is no administrator is online, other users has to wait for an administrator.
+These users cannot create or use a room without an administrator.

-- Add below to jicofo's sip communicator file, use correct domain name.
+Add below to jicofo's sip communicator file, use correct domain name.
 ```txtt
 /etc/jicofo/sip-communicator.properties
 ```